Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ## Changelog
+### v6.0.1
+- Quickfix update to make the soft reboot when setting props in the late_start service boot stage an option.
+It has the potential for causing issues it seems (mainly on Samsung devices apparently).
+See the documentation for details.
+- Minor UI fixes and optimisations.

 ### v6.0.0
 - Updated the "Edit MagiskHide props" feature to include all the sensitive prop values that MagiskHide changed, up to and including Magisk v23.
 All props will now be set by default.
 See the documentation for details.
 - Alter the permissions for SELinux files if SELinux is permissive (was included in MagiskHide up to Magisk v23).